alexmerren/rest-api-template/README.md

-# Golang REST API Example
+# REST API Tempalate

- This is an example REST API framework written in Golang, using Mux for routing, Zap for logging, and Koanf for config.
+This is a REST API template, using Clean Architecture, and written in Golang.

 ## Contents